SokovianSquirrelly/Sprint-03/README.md

 * [Tutorials for ArcGIS Developers](https://developers.arcgis.com/documentation/mapping-apis-and-services/tutorials/)
 * [Church of Jesus Christ Temples](https://churchofjesuschristtemples.org/maps/downloads/) - This is actually where I got the starter CSV file to plot out all the points on my map.
+* [Temple List on Official Church Website](https://www.churchofjesuschrist.org/temples/list?lang=eng) - All photos were retrieved from here.

 # Updates